FiloSottile/sunlight/README.md

 sqlite3 checkpoints.db "CREATE TABLE checkpoints (logID BLOB PRIMARY KEY, body TEXT)"
 ```

-Sunlight can also use DynamoDB or S3-compatible object storage with `ETag` and `If-Match` support (such as Tigris) as global lock backends.
+Sunlight can alternatively use DynamoDB or S3-compatible object storage with `ETag` and `If-Match` support (such as Tigris) as global lock backends.

 ### Per-log configuration